Introducing New-tricious Foods : Deninu School

 Advice from the On-the-Ground Experts at Deninu School, Northwest Territories

-Oftentimes we hear that school breakfast coordinators want to introduce new, more nutritious foods to their menu, but they fear doing so because students are sometimes resistant to trying out new foods.
-That being said, there are ways around these obstacles, and we wanted to showcase a program who took on the challenge of introducing new, more nutritious foods in their program this year.
+Oftentimes we hear that school breakfast coordinators want to introduce new nutritious foods to their menu, but they fear doing so because students are sometimes reluctant to trying out new foods.
+That being said, there are ways around these obstacles, and we wanted to showcase a program who took on the challenge of introducing new foods in their program this year.
 The secret?
 Nutritious food can also be delicious food!

 Meet Deninu School in Fort Resolution, Northwest Territories.
-Here, an inspired volunteer wanted to teach students that unprocessed and lightly sweetened, unprocessed, home-made foods can taste just as good (or better) than overly salted and sweetened processed foods.
+Here, an inspired volunteer wanted to teach students that homemade foods made with simple ingredients and less sugar foods can taste just as good (or better) than processed foods.
 Some of the new foods introduced were egg frittatas, home-made granola, whole-wheat baking and bannock, baked potato wedges, veggies with home-made dips, and pancakes with pureed, frozen vegetables added to them.
-The school admits that in the beginning, the students felt the new foods tasted funny and were not sweet enough, but in very little time, their taste buds seemed to adjust and the kids quickly began enjoying them – especially when they saw older students or their peers enjoying them!
-Believe it or not, the veggies and home-made dip are now a program favourite at Deninu School!
+The school admits that in the beginning, the students were more reluctant to eat less sweet foods at breakfast, but in very little time, their taste buds seemed to adjust and the kids quickly began enjoying them – especially when they saw older students or their peers enjoying them!
+In fact, the veggies and homemade dip are now a program favourite at Deninu School!

 So you are probably hoping for some tips on how to go about doing this in your program.
 Well, go no further!
 We asked Deninu School to help us out here seeing as they are the pros in this area:

 - Serve and cut new foods into smaller portions for students to try.
 This way they fit into small hands, are less intimidating, and help to reduce waste.